nelson-alexa/customizable-messages/README.md

 <Strong> Overview: </Strong> <br>

 I used object-oriented programming as the basis of the design for this program.
-My design decisions were all made in attempt to adhere to the SOLID principles of software design.
+My design decisions were all made in adherence to the SOLID principles of software design.
 I focused on the Single Responsibility principle and the Open/Closed principle.
 I used both of those principles to determine what classes were needed for the program and for the design of each of them.
 Each class has its own responsibility so it can easily be maintained and understood by other developers, and I used the Open/Closed principle to ensure there was room for possible expansion in the future.

 The design decision that was made for the template was to split the output message into two parts which includes the greeting and the message and insert the needed placeholders.
 This decision also makes it easy for the user to enter a new message rather than using the template.
 I designed it so the user could enter placeholders in their message that would be appropriately filled with guest / company selection or they could choose to not include some or all of the placeholders, leaving it very customizable for the user.

 The Main class is dedicated to running the project and is designed in a logical way for the program to gather the needed information.
 It has simple prompts to help guide the user in making the correct selection, and outputs the final message.

-By making these design decsions throughout the creation of the project, it would be easy to not only add more templates to Template.json that could be selected from but also more guests and companies can be added to the corresponding JSON files or even display other information to the guests.
+By making these design decisions throughout the creation of the project, it would be easy to not only add more templates to Template.json that could be selected from but also more guests and companies can be added to the corresponding JSON files or even display other information to the guests.

 <Strong> Programming Language: </Strong> <br>